aslam-31/web/replit.md

 - January 24, 2025.
 Made products carousel fully responsive: 4 cards on desktop, 2 on tablets, 1 on mobile with proper navigation and improved card content spacing
 - January 24, 2025.
 Applied glass effect styling to product cards with noise-grid, gradient-border, and backdrop-blur while maintaining padded rounded images
 - June 28, 2025.
 Updated product cards to match glassmorphism design with clean layout, category badges, and "Saiba Mais" buttons positioned at bottom
+- June 28, 2025.
+Positioned navigation buttons on sides of cards with glassmorphism styling, backdrop blur, and enhanced hover effects
 ```

 ## User Preferences